iconolocode/textglyphs/README.md

 ![](screenshot.png)

-Language filters that give new perspectives on the text, or uncover some of the text's features, enhanced by their visual presentation.
+Language filters that give new perspectives on the text, or uncover some of the text's features, enhanced by their visual presentation. ([more info in the paper](https://github.com/iconolocode/textglyphs/blob/main/textual-glyphs-for-literary-visualisation-a-poetry-analysis-digital-tool-for-students.pdf))

 ---
 ### Use it: